All Episodes

 What you want to do is you want to look at that candle, close your eyes, and make sure you can hold that image from dissipating.

-And you'll say, Oh, that's not possible.
+And you'll say, oh, that's not possible.

 Well, I beg to differ.

-Because we practice, we put in the years and the time on it.
+We've put in the years and the time on it.

-The light does not exist here behind your eyes, it's an image within your mind, so let's just hold it there.
+It's an image within your mind, so let's just hold it there.

 And see, here's the beauty of all of this.

-It may indeed have an analog there in that form of meditation uh that exists the same as the visual fellows.
+It may indeed have an analog there in that form of meditation that exists the same as the visual fellows.

 But because I don't know, I can't say for sure.

-So again, a light of any kind is not necessarily going to be good for you.
+So, again, a light of any kind is not necessarily going to be good for you.

-Uh you can get, for instance, a ten thousand looks um LED light uh for vitamin D creation and look at that, and you will not be able to um uh after you've closed your eyes, you won't be able to see that image fade for I don't know how long, and that's because the energy of the ten thousand looks lights is is dominating the persistence of the vision.
+You can get, for instance, a 10,000 looks LED light for vitamin D creation and look at that, and you will not be able to, after you've closed your eyes, you won't be able to see that image fade for I don't know how long.

 This may work.

-You may be able to then hang on to that image and learn to control it internally because you've sort of like um totally irradiated your mind with it, and it'll persist naturally longer.
+You may be able to then hang on to that image and learn to control it internally because you've sort of like totally irradiated your mind with it, and it'll persist naturally longer.

-I've I didn't come up that way, so I don't know.
+I didn't come up that way, so I don't know.

-I came up from candles, and it's a different form of technique trying to keep the flickering candle flame flickering and active in your mind.
+I came up from candles, and it's a different form of technique, trying to keep the flickering candle flame flickering and active in your mind.

-There's all kinds of machine um augmentation these days, none of which I've tried, so I really can't comment on.
+There's all kinds of machine augmentation these days, none of which I've tried, so I really can't comment on.

 I actually am of the opinion that you're captive to the machine then and are not in control, but that may be wrong.